luke-gru/riml/README.md

 be provided with an 'input' argument on creation.
 Basically, if a class doesn't provide an initialize function, it uses its superclass's.

+If you look at the last line of Riml in the previous example, you'll see that it doesn't use VimL's builtin 'call' function for calling the 'translate' method on the translation object.
+Riml can figure out when 'call' is necessary, and will add it to the compiled VimL.

 A base class and inheriting class can have different scope modifiers.
 For example, if you had a script-local base class and wanted to extend it but have the extending class be global, this is not a problem.
 Simply: